drishans/drishans.github.io/webgl/README.txt

-Some WebGL stuff
+Some WebGL shenanigans

-hw5.html draws a spider with lighting in WebGL.
+lit spider

-Control the model with your fingers or mouse.
+control spider with your fingers or mouse

-Use the scroll wheel or hold shift to zoom in.
+scroll wheel or hold shift to zoom in

-toon shader example taken from webglsamples.org
+toon shader example yoinked from webglsamples.org